cs1302uga/cs1302-minesweeper-alpha/README.md

 In Minesweeper, the player is initially presented with a grid of undifferentiated squares.
 Either some randomly-selected squares or seed-selected squares (more on seeds later) are designated to contain mines.
-Typically, the size of the grid and the number of mines are set in advance by the user or by a seed file.
+Typically, the size of the grid and the number of mines are set in advance by a seed file.
 The ratio of the number of mines to the grid size is often used as a measure of an individual game's difficulty.
 The grid size can also be represented in terms of the number of rows and columns in the grid.